openmls/openmls/book/src/user_manual/migration.md

   it on the schema-version marker.
 - **Expect interruption.** Mobile operating systems terminate apps freely, so the migration can be cut short at any point — the transactional, idempotent design above makes this safe.
-Run the migration off the main thread, and prefer the per-group-marker shape if group counts are large enough to make resumability matter.
+The migration should be run off of the main thread.
 - **Check disk space.** Migrating into a fresh store temporarily roughly doubles the storage footprint.
 - **Plan the release lifecycle.** One “migration release” of the application